Timeline of events in Krishnamurti's life (taken from the biographies: "Years

 K turns pacifist, engaging in anti-war propaganda in America.

-1941 Stays in a quiet retreat at the Sequoia National Park in California
+1941 Stays in a quiet retreat at the Sequoia

-amongst the giant 2500 yr old Sequoia trees.
+the giant 2500 yr old Sequoia trees.
 Back in Ojai, he takes

 long walks by himself; is questioned by the FBI about this & his